Banking & ATM Fees in Dominica (2026)

 The Eastern Caribbean Dollar is pegged at XCD 2.70 = USD 1 and prices are routinely quoted in both.
 National Bank of Dominica and Republic Bank are the main retail banks; opening a local account requires the WIN Visa and is slow (4–8 weeks).
 Wise and Revolut work for daily nomad life.
 ATMs are available in Roseau and Portsmouth; rural ATMs are scarce — withdraw enough for the week.
 Cards are accepted at resorts and larger restaurants; cash is needed for markets, transport, and rural areas.

-The recommended card stack for Dominica
+The card stack for Dominica

 Wise